40net-cloud/fortinet-azure-solutions/FortiGate/AzureVirtualWAN/doc/insidevwan-sdwan.md

 </p>

 Setup consist of:
-- 2 FortiGate-VMs in a active-active setup using FGSP and UTM Sync
+* 2 FortiGate-VMs in a active-active setup using FGSP and UTM Sync
-- 2 Public IPs associated with external NICs of the FortiGate-VMs
+* 2 Public IPs associated with external NICs of the FortiGate-VMs
-- Inside of the Azure Virtual WAN Hub an Azure Internal Load Balancer and Azure Routing Service
+* Inside of the Azure Virtual WAN Hub an Azure Internal Load Balancer and Azure Routing Service

+## Deployment

+The integration of the FortiGate inside of the Virtual WAN Hub requires FortiManager to manage the FortiGate instances and the SD-WAN configuration.
+The deployment process is detailed in the documentation [here](https://docs.fortinet.com/document/fortigate-public-cloud/7.2.2/azure-vwan-sd-wan-deployment-guide/311594/deployment-procedures).

+## Requirements and limitations

+* FortiManager and FortiGate 7.2.2 and above is required for the deployment integration into Azure Virtual WAN Hub.
+* Routing: During the deployment the FortiGate-VMs are coupled to the Azure Routing Service inside the Azure Virtual WAN Hub using BGP.
+This allows the FortiGate-VMs to inject routes to them for all the remote sites.
+The gateway the networks is always the ForitGate-VM ip address on the port2.
+* The FortiManager needs to be routable and accessible from the FortiGate instances.
+During the deployment the IP address or dns name of the FortiManager is provided and the FortiGate will try to connect to the FortiManager.
+Either the FortiManager is accessible via a public IP address and the default route is used.
+Alternatively, the FortiManager can be reach internal either in a spoke, another hub or on-premises if an IPSEC tunnel or ExpressRoute is terminated on the the Azure Virtual WAN Hub.

 ## Flows